How Standard Scaffold Achieved Nine Years Without Any LTI’s

 “We are leading the pack and will continue to hold a sustainable and competitive business advantage through leadership engagement, continuous improvement, and excellence in health, safety, and environmental management,” SSI's Corporate HSE Manager notes of the changes Standard Scaffold has already made and implemented for Bill 30.

 The Game Plan = Focus on the People

 As far as we’re concerned, policies are only as good as the people following them.
 That’s why every safety change starts with the people.
 The question isn’t as much about “how do we word this?” as it is “how do we make it happen every day?”
-Steve says the answer starts with shifting the mindset from solely driving production to focusing on our people; an equal balance.
+Standard's team says the answer starts with shifting the mindset from solely driving production to focusing on our people; an equal balance.

 This is why Standard Scaffold teams take a systems and leadership approach to HSE.
 When a manager or supervisor shows through actions, credibility, and demonstration that a system works, people get on board.
 Even better, those who get on board then have the opportunity to demonstrate their own leadership.
 Everyone is held accountable with measurable deliverables, from managers, to supervisors, to craft employees.

 One example is the new dropped objects prevention program.
 This system has already gone a long way for reducing loss, just by helping people understand the value in observing everything at an elevation.
 It’s a simple habit to establish, but it’s actually harder to do than you’d think.
 Providing the right balance of guidance and leadership opportunities for every person on a job site helps uphold safety across the board.
 We keep it light on site by reminding others to get with “the program,” but there’s a serious warning at the end of it ‘the potential consequence(s) i.e. personal injury’, and we all take it seriously at the end of the day.

 The End Goal = Zero Harm